Reading:

 Tracking competitor prices manually takes so much time that neither of us has.
 Online retail giants build their own price tracking software to make well-informed pricing decisions.
 You can go that way, and you can also use pricing SaaS.
 Either way, you’ll be doing your business a great favor.

 Price tracking software automates, as the name implies, the competitor price tracking process.
-Some of them, including ours, can also automatically adjust your prices according to the rules you’ll be determining.
+Some of them, including ours, can also automatically adjust your prices according to the rules you’ll determine.

 Furthermore, it provides historical price data, which we’ve talked about above.
-Both in short-term and long-term planning, the software can help you a lot.
+The software can help you a lot both in short-term and long-term planning.

 As an online retailer, you must know by heart that shoppers look for the best price.
 Therefore, you have to compete on price.
 Before deciding upon a pricing strategy, you must conduct a price analysis to see where you stand in the competitive landscape.

 As a first step, you should define your competition.
-Then, calculate the Price Index to reveal competitor strategy in the short term.
+Then, calculate the price index to reveal the competitor’s strategy in the short term.
 Moreover, you should continuously adjust prices against competitors to preserve/improve your competitive strength.

-However, for long-term success, you need to analyze historical price data to unfold what competitors plan for the long term, and how they behave in the long run.
-Pricing software can ease these processes and help you obtain the big data that’ll otherwise be nearly impossible to obtain.
+However, for long-term success, you need to analyze historical price data to unfold what competitors plan for the long term and how they behave in the long run.
+Pricing software can ease these processes and help you obtain the big data that would otherwise be nearly impossible to obtain.

 Frequently Asked Questions